ivankravets/labmet-weatherstation/README.md

 5. Open in your browser “http://estacao” or download the app LabMet
 6. Enjoy!

-Do not worry about the management of the station because the Raspberry is already set.
+Don't worry about the management of the station because the Raspberry is already set.

 ## NodeMCU station circuit